 Our Northern Water Smart® Programs aim to reduce drowning in Manitoba’s remote and northern communities.
 We provide this training at no cost to communities thanks to funding from the Government of Manitoba and Health Canada.

 For more information, please contact the Water Smart® Coordinator.

 Summer Program Components

-One or two Northern Water Smart® Instructors will travel to your community for one week to deliver the following programs.
-Your community will provide food and accommodation during their stay.
+One or two Northern Water Smart® Instructors travel to your community for one week to deliver programs.
+Your community needs to provide food and accommodations for their stay.
 These programs are offered at no cost to your community members.

 Swim to Survive® Swimming Lessons

 Children and youth attend 5 days of 1-3 hour basic Swim to Survive® swimming lessons (weather dependent).
 Participants try the Swim to Survive® challenge, working towards being comfortable with the following skills.
 Should children or youth experience an unexpected fall into the water, these skills could save their lives.

 - How to protect yourself when falling into the water (don’t panic),

 - How to tread water for one minute (learn the moves),